akirataguchi115/mscthesis/misc/taguchi-pars.md

 ##### 2.2.1 Search method
 - more on where was search process conducted in
 ##### 2.2.2 Search scope and terms
-- how were search terms determined (end condition)
+- how were search terms determined
-- search string
+- web scrape beginning
 - how many results
 - finalized search string
 #### 2.3 Search process